event-catalog/eventcatalog/website/docs/guides/events/events-adding-event.md

 As you can see we have our event named `UserSignedUp` which has **one producer** and **one consumer**.

-The mapping of [consumers](docs/api/event-frontmatter) and [producers](/docs/api/event-frontmatter) in this format allows EventCatalog to paint a picture of your Architecture and provide you with digrams, node graphs and enriched user experince.
+The mapping of [consumers](docs/api/event-frontmatter) and [producers](/docs/api/event-frontmatter) in this format allows EventCatalog to paint a picture of your Architecture and provide you with diagrams, node graphs and enriched user experience.

 If you wish to know more about the event configuration you can read the [api docs](/docs/api/event-frontmatter).